MKSounds/Ramplify/README.md

 bash updateProject.sh
 ```

+Since the installation takes some time, it is recommended to use a more powerful Raspberry (e.g. Raspberry 3 or 4) for the installation and to change the SD card afterwards.

 You will find the web interface by ```<ip-address-raspi>:1880``` and the SnapWeb by ```<ip-address-raspi>:1780```.
 You can find more infos about the SnapWeb or Snapdroid [here](https://github.com/badaix/snapweb).

 NOTICE:<br/>